Human echolocation: Juan Ruiz

 Blind from birth, Juan Ruiz lives in Los Angeles, California.
 He appeared in the first episode of Stan Lee's Superhumans, titled "Electro Man".
 The episode showed him capable of riding a bicycle, avoiding parked cars and other obstacles, and identifying nearby objects.
 He entered and exited a cave, where he determined its length and other features.

 In popular media

-The 1964 Marvel character Daredevil is a superhero who uses his heightened senses paired with echolocation to perceive the world in extraordinary detail.
+The 1964 Marvel Comics character Daredevil is a superhero who uses his heightened senses paired with echolocation to perceive the world in extraordinary detail.

 In the 2007 children's fantasy novel Gregor and the Code of Claw, protagonist Gregor learns echolocation.
 This skill proves useful for fighting in the Underland, an underground civilization which is the main setting of the book.

 In the 2012 film Imagine, the main character teaches echolocation to students at a clinic for the visually impaired.
 This unconventional method spurs a controversy but helps students explore the world.

 The 2017 video game Perception places the player in the role of a blind woman who must use echolocation to navigate the environment.